 Back to Environmental Stewardship Overview

 Our forests are critical for providing clean water to communities in our watersheds.
-The trees, plants and soil absorb rain and snowmelt, filter and then slowly release clean water into the many streams, rivers and groundwater systems on our lands.
+The trees, plants and soil absorb rain and snowmelt, then filter and slowly release clean water into the many streams, rivers and groundwater systems on our lands.
 From harvesting to road building, our sustainable forestry practices safeguard water quality by maintaining our forests' ability to capture and filter water — for people, fish and countless other organisms.

 Because our forests rely on natural precipitation (rainwater and snow) to grow, our company’s measurable impact on water use is limited to our wood products manufacturing sites and offices, where water is either recycled or treated on-site, evaporated while products are drying or delivered to a local, publicly owned treatment facility.
 Even with this minor amount of water use at our mills, we continue to stay focused on reducing water use wherever possible.